Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - rerun of 45e8878
 - differences: order of datastes and the writing all datasets to a single file

+gpt2-concat-guten-rarity-iroder-est-rarity-all-5k-2p5k:
+- gutenberg sorted based on internal rarity cut where the best result so far (guten-rarity-all-5k-2.5k) is cut
+- inputs reorderd after to replicate og datset minus the cut sentences

 Run the following on Appa: